bbardakk/ConvolutionMedicalNer/README.md

-# ConvolutionMedicalNer

-Implementation for Improving Clinical Outcome Predictions Using Convolution over Medical Entities with Multimodal Learning
+# Implementation for Improving Clinical Outcome Predictions Using Convolution over Medical Entities with Multimodal Learning

 ## Usage